 Manufacturing and Prototyping

 Keero Bot is being developed with real PCB fabrication and prototype assembly in mind.
-The public documentation therefore communicates manufacturing readiness, but it does not expose the complete production package.
+The docs show that the project is buildable and serious, but they do not expose the complete production package.

 At a public level, the project demonstrates that: